Respect for Human Rights

 We make use of initiatives in our employment and labor management with the aim of creating a workplace where persons with disabilities can work without excess worry.

-In the past three years we have hired 11 new people.
+In the past three years we have hired 7 new people.
 In FY2021, we began hiring workers in farm-based employment program, engaging in the cultivation and processing of herbs, potherb mustard, and other vegetables in an indoor farm.
+In addition, starting in FY2024, we will open an office that will be engaged in tasks such as picking green coffee beans and roasting.

 Employment status over the past three years